 5. Boundary Waters Canoe Area Wilderness, Minnesota

 Boundary Waters is one of the most visited of all U.S. Wildernesses and for good reason.
 With 1,200 miles of canoe routes, 18 hiking trails and nearly 2,200 campsites, there’s plenty of adventure as well as solitude to be found.
 In the winter, visitors enjoy skiing, dog-sledding and ice-fishing as well.
 Stargazers may also spy the northern lights during the equinoxes.
 Unfortunately, there have been recent attempts to mine copper in sulfide-bearing ore nearby, which could contaminate Boundary Waters' lakes and rivers, harming fish and wildlife.

 photo: Boundary Waters Canoe Area Wilderness. credit: Flickr, Adam Baker.

 6. Rocky Mountain National Park Wilderness, Colorado

-This Wilderness area has over 350 miles of trails for hikers, backpackers and horseback riders to savor all year long.
+The Rocky Mountain National Park Wilderness was designated in 2009.
+It contains more than 350 miles of trails for hikers, backpackers and horseback riders to savor all year long.
 Snowshoers and cross-country skiers find tranquil meadows and forests in the winter months.
 Spring ushers in wildflowers and birds, delighting photographers from across the world.
 Of its more than sixty peaks over 12,000 feet high, Longs Peak is the highest and most popular in summer.
 Autumn’s stunning golden aspens are accompanied by bugling elks.

 photo: Rocky Mountain National Park. credit: Flickr, Alex Berger.